cloud-native-toolkit/example-cdk8s-install-ibm-eventstreams/README.md

 The `createApplyObjectTask` creates a `TaskBuilder` that uses the provided object (`ibmOperatorCatalog`) as the YAML to apply with the `oc apply` command.

-### Task: installing the operator
+### Task: installing the operators

-Installing the operator re-uses the same `createApplyObjectTask` function, this time using the `ibmEventStreamsSubscription` object.
+Installing the two operators re-use the same `createApplyObjectTask` function, this time using the `ibmCommonServicesOperator` and `ibmEventStreamsSubscription` objects.

+### Task: creating the secret

+The `createEntitlementKeySecret` function creates a `TaskBuilder` that uses the _openshift_client_ from Tekton Hub to run a command to create the docker registry secret with the IBM entitlement key. if you build this example locally, the pipeline will automatically insert the value of the `IBM_ENTITLEMENT_SECRET` environment varialbe, if it is defined.

 ### Pipeline: putting it all together